-Tatiana Johnson-Boria, Director, Strategic Communications
+Tatiana Johnson-Boria, Director, Strategic Communications and Marketing

 Tatiana is an all-around creative who’s passionate about building communications with an emphasis on community and connection.
 Most recently, she worked as the Director of Creative Strategy & Learning at Matterlab, a strategic communications agency, where she helped dozens of social sector organizations develop their organizational identity and communication strategies.
 She’s worked on communications for MIT, City Year, Harvard Kennedy School of Government, and more.
 Outside of this work, she’s a writer, artist, and educator.
 She received her Master's in Fine Arts in Creative Writing from Emerson College and teaches writing on the college-level and in community writing centers.

 Michael Ibrahim, Chief Program and Impact Officer

 Michael Ibrahim is the Chief Program and Impact Officer of TSNE, where he oversees, evaluates, develops, and expands TSNE’s national program offerings and services.
 Prior to joining TSNE, Michael was the Cultural Investment Portfolio Manager at the Massachusetts Cultural Council.
 In addition to tens of millions in direct grantmaking, Michael led the Council’s Advisory Services and Capacity Building Initiatives for arts, humanities, and science organizations across the Commonwealth.
 This work included providing direct consulting services, technical assistance, group facilitation, financial health inventorying, capacity mapping, research and evaluation, and cohort development to help organizations build adaptive and innovative models of operation.